rjcorwin/Drupal-Workflow-Extensions/README.txt

 Administer >> Site configuration >> Workflow extensions and one permission at Administer >> User management >> Permissions.

-Finally, this module also makes the state change form usec on the Workflow tab available as a block, giving you more control over where users may change workflow state.
+Finally, this module also makes the state change form used on the Workflow tab available as a block, giving you more control over where users may change workflow state.
 A use-case is a trouble-ticket system, whereby operators can view the ticket status AND update it on the same page, minimising clicks.
 Using the block visibility controls you may place the block on any page that provides a node context, typically the node/* pages, or more specifically the node view page.
 To prevent the Edit and other tabs from also displaying the block, enter "*/*/*" under "Show on every page except the listed pages".
 If your theme does not have any block regions to suit your esthetic requirements, you can instead insert the line below in the node.tpl.php file of